Planning Information - find out planning history, planning constraints and confirmation of 'Approved Use'.

 You do not always need to make a planning application if you are going to alter or improve your home.
 The following guide explains the cases where you might not need to make a planning application.
-However, you are strongly advised to study carefully the Important Notes at the end of this area, and to seek written confirmation before starting work.
+However, you are strongly advised to study carefully the Important Notes at the end of this section, and to seek written confirmation before starting work.

 A great source of information is the Planning Portal Interactive House.

 Certain types of development are deemed to be exempt from the need for planning permission (General Permitted Development Order) and do not require formal permission.
 This is called Permitted Development (PD).
 For example under permitted development rights people can, in some circumstances, build small extensions to their homes or build small outbuildings without the need to apply for planning permission.

 The Planning Portal is the government's online service for planning.
 Listed below are just some of the tools and information that can be obtained from visiting the main site.

 Make a planning application - Apply here to make an online planning application

 Building Work - Find out about planning and building regulations guidance including case studies on many common projects in the home

 Visual guide for householders - Explore the interactive house for guidance on many common householder projects

 Greener Homes and Energy Saving - Guidance for householders; providing advice on planning and building regulation matters for green energy projects and energy saving